learn-the-web/topics/dom.md

 $dinos.html('<li>Humans</li><li>Birds</li>');
 ```

-*All of the above stuff can be done with plain Javascript but in a more round-about way.*
+*All of the above stuff can be done with plain JavaScript but in a more round-about way.*

 ---

 ## Form data

-Working with forms is very common when it comes to Javascript applications.
+Working with forms is very common when it comes to JavaScript applications.

 ### Form submission event